(Photo courtesy of NetPS Plant Finder)

 Planting & Growing

-Cathedral Elm will grow to be about 50 feet tall at maturity, with a spread of 50 feet.
-It has a high canopy with a typical clearance of 6 feet from the ground, and should not be planted underneath power lines.
-As it matures, the lower branches of this tree can be strategically removed to create a high enough canopy to support unobstructed human traffic underneath.
-It grows at a fast rate, and under ideal conditions can be expected to live for 90 years or more.
+Arborvitae will grow to be about 30 feet tall at maturity, with a spread of 20 feet.
+It has a low canopy with a typical clearance of 2 feet from the ground, and should not be planted underneath power lines.
+It grows at a slow rate, and under ideal conditions can be expected to live for 50 years or more.